 Step 3.
 Reboot the computer to make the driver change take effect.

 Note: It is better to backup the drivers before any system or driver changes in case conflicts or crashes occur suddenly.

 BIOS (Basic Input/Output System) is used to load the operating system and to perform hardware initialization during the PC booting process, like the keyboard, the screen, the serial and parallel ports.
 If you come across the keyboard not working problem after the Windows 10 Creators Update/Fall Creators Update, you need to enter the BIOS to check the BIOS configuration or install the BIOS updates to fix the issue.

 It's hard to enter the BIOS without a working keyboard.
 If your keyboard is USB, then you can try a PS2 type keyboard.
 Once you enter the system, find USB Keyboard Legacy Support option or so and enable it.
 Press F10 to save the change and quit to log in the desktop.
 If the PS2 port one is still not working, there may be problems with the motherboard.
 You need to send it to repair.

-That’s it.
-All of above are the possible best methods to fix the “keyboard not working” issue after the Windows 10 Creators Update.
-If you have any questions on “keyboard not working” or if your USB/Wireless/Bluetooth keyboard is not working, please drop a line in the comment section below or go to the OSToto official forum for help.
+That's it.
+All of above are the possible best methods to fix the "keyboard not working" issue after the Windows 10 Creators Update or the Windows 10 Fall Creators Update.
+If you have any questions on Windows 10 "keyboard not working" or if your USB/Wireless/Bluetooth keyboard is not working, please drop a line in the comment section below or go to the OSToto official forum for help.